 J&P Cycles, Inc. Daytona Florida Facility

-As I loaded it onto the trailer I told the farmers and collectors there at the sale 'This tractor will run tomorrow!' and they all laughed at me and shook their heads like I was some kind of an idiot.."
-Chris G., Iowa
+As I loaded that tractor onto the trailer I told the farmers and collectors there at the sale 'This tractor will run tomorrow!' and they all laughed at me and shook their heads like I was some kind of an idiot.."

-"I took one of my WWII JEEP's apart and I sprayed every bolt and didn't break one yet."
+"I took one of my WWII JEEP's apart and I sprayed every bolt with USA Fluid and didn't break one yet."

 Post#28 From: Kamuela, HI

 |Testimony from C Melody

 "Go to USAfluid.Com on the net.
 They make the finest penetrating oils available anywhere.
 Their products reverse and dissolve rust as well as freeing the screws and rods.
 Anyone who repairs musical instruments should have this stuff in their arsenal.
 It is the best stuff that I have ever come across for this purpose.
 It has never harmed any plating that I have used it near.
 You don't need to use much."

 Q: "Like a good portion of truck owners Iv taken my truck in a puddle or two ;) but now I have a problem, I open my hood and find a gross almost unbearable (for me anyway) mess inside, I take a pressure washer, soap and water and even a brush and scrubbed and for some reason the mud "stains" go away but then I drive it around heat up the engine and let it dry out and then they come right back and the stains are on my hoses and you name it..
 So I guess my main question is how do I get that brand new out of the factory look back under my hood."